OriHoch/docker-machine-server/scripts/KAMATERA-CLUSTER.md

             * Name: `kamatera-node`
             * Engine options > Storage Driver: `overlay2`
             * Create template
-        * set checkboxex: etcd, Control Plane, Worker
+        * set checkboxes: etcd, Control Plane
+    * workers node pool
+        * Name Prefix: `my-cluster-workers`
+        * Count: 2
+        * Template: `kamatera-node`
+        * Set checkboxes: etcd, workers
     * Create cluster
 * Wait for cluster to be provisioned

-After the first node was provisioned, you can add additional nodes:

-* Cluster > Nodes > click on the plus sign to add nodes, to ensure private IP allocation, add 1 node at a time
+    * Some nodes might fail to create due to private IP allocation collision
+    * You can wait and Rancher will retry creation, or delete the failed nodes to speed-up the retry

 ## Install a storage class